 of snow on the ground outside, you can feel the glory of springtime.

 It may feel a little odd to be planning for spring when you're still enjoying autumn, but a small time effort now will yield weeks of glorious color when you might need it the most.
-So go plant
+So go plant some bulbs.

 Get more tips on fall bulb planting here!